 10. Ethnography and the Italian Ultrà

-Mark Doidge is Senior Research Fellow at the University of Brighton.
-His research focuses on political activism among football fans across Europe, particularly anti-racism, supporting refugees, and the broader political identities associated with football fandom.
-He is the author of Ultras: The Passion and Performance of Contemporary Football Fandom (2020), Collective Action and Football Fandom (2018), and Football Italia (2015).
+Mark Doidge is Senior Research Fellow at the University of Brighton, UK.
+His research focuses on political activism among football fans across Europe, particularly anti-racism and supporting refugees, and the broader political identities associated with football fandom.
+He is the author of Ultras: The Passion and Performance of Contemporary Football Fandom (2020), Collective Action and Football Fandom (2018) and Football Italia (2015).

 Martin Lieser is an independent scholar and Senior Concept Manager at a Munich-based sports marketing agency.
-Before transitioning into business, he pursued a PhD in Japanese Studies from the University of Vienna.
-Throughout his studies his research has focussed on sports culture and more particularly on the social and cultural dimensions of football fandom in Japan.
+Before transitioning into business, he pursued a PhD in Japanese Studies from the University of Vienna, Austria.
+Throughout his studies his research has focused on sports culture and more particularly on the social and cultural dimensions of football fandom in Japan.